 We worked with senior client executives and stakeholders throughout the project life cycle.
 This helped us steer the project in the desired direction.

 Creating a top line in parallel to the physical way of doing business, especially when physical is monopolized and doing really can be tricky.
 It is the future that is at stake and not the present.
-The challenging was to build a incremental approach showcasing rapid successes over relatively short period of time.
-The pressures from ALJ Oil was to delivers specific products to deliver onto the digital rails being developed.
-The key was in understanding that each product consisted of individual features.
+It was challenging was to build an incremental approach showcasing rapid successes over relatively short period of time.
+The pressures from client was to delivers specific products to deliver onto the digital rails being developed.

 The key was in understanding the risk and value associated with requirement set and its delivery prioritization.
 This required shifting through the features sand and in identifying what would help client roll out the first successful transactions

 It was this understanding which allowed us to manage not just our relationship but also showcase success on continuous basis with the client.